THe mill

 Blocked out the entire facility and planned out where each main building would be located

-Assisted in asset creation where requested
+Assisted in asset creation where needed, mostly smaller assets and decals

-Layout Sketches
+Layout Development

 While the overhead was mostly based on the first blockout and sketch #2, it still incorporated aspects of the others including the different elevations and structural links.

-Final Build
+Alpha Build